awsdocs/aws-opsworks-user-guide/doc_source/tagging.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/layer_inherited_tags.png)

-For more information about adding tags to stacks, see \.
-For more information about adding tags to layers, see \.
+For more information about adding tags to stacks, see [Create a New Stack](workingstacks-creating.md)\.
+For more information about adding tags to layers, see [Editing an OpsWorks Layer's Configuration](workinglayers-basics-edit.md)\.

-## Managing Tags with the AWS CLI<a name="w3ab2c11c55c17"></a>
+## Managing Tags with the AWS CLI<a name="w4ab1c11c55c17"></a>

 You can also use AWS CLI commands to add and remove tags at the stack and layer level\.
 For more information about downloading and installing the AWS CLI, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 Remember to add the `--region` parameter to your command if the stack that you want to tag is not in your default region\.
 Layer ARNs do not currently appear in the AWS Management Console\.
 To get the ARN of a layer, run the [describe\-layers](http://docs.aws.amazon.com/cli/latest/reference/opsworks/describe-layers.html) command\.

 **To add tags by using the AWS CLI**
 + At the AWS CLI command prompt, type the following command, replacing *stack\_or\_layer\_ARN* and specifying your key\-value pair tags, and then press **Enter**\.
 Double quotation marks are escaped with backslashes\.

   ```